 BLANK PASSPORT PAGES:

-No requirements – but one page is suggested
+No requirements – but two pages are suggested

 TOURIST VISA REQUIRED:

 Embassies and Consulates

 7th Floor, Central Bank Building

 P.O.
 Box 199